CUinspace233/mock-mate/README.md

 ## Introduction

-**Mock Mate** is a comprehensive **interview practice** platform that simulates real-world technical interviews.
+**MockMate** is a comprehensive **interview practice** platform that simulates real-world technical interviews.
 The system combines AI-powered question generation, automated answer evaluation, and trending news-based interview questions to provide an up-to-date and realistic interview experience.

 ## Setup